bibleexchange/courses/book-of-romans/001_doctrinal/300_the-law-in-right-perspective-introduction.md

  > 2 Peter 2:21&mdash;For it had been better for them not to have known the way of righteousness, than, after they have known it, to turn from the holy commandment delivered unto them.

-Question: Is it an advantage to not know God’s will?
+Question: Is it an advantage to not know God&apos;s will?
-Answer: No. It is a blessing to have had the opportunity to know God’s will.
+Answer: No. It is a blessing to have had the opportunity to know God&apos;s will.
 Peter is expressing the greatness of the degree of condemnation of backslider.
 Both the heathen and backslider are condemned.

 ____________________________________________________________________________________________________________________________